infinite-sudipto/HEALTH_CVD_PREDICTION-ANALYSIS/README.md

 # HEALTH_CVD_PREDICTION-ANALYSIS
 🐍 Python EDA Project 📊  Explore and analyze data with this Python EDA project.
 Utilizes Pandas, Matplotlib, and Seaborn for data cleaning, visualization, and insights.
 Perfect for learning and showcasing exploratory data analysis skills.  🔍 Features: - Data Cleaning and Preprocessing - Descriptive Statistics - Data Visualization using SEABORN.
+Cardiovascular diseases are the leading cause of death globally.
+To identify the causes and to develop a system to predict heart attack in an effective manner is necessary.
+The presented data has all information about all the relevant factors that might have an impact on heart health.
+The data needs to be explained in detail for any further analysis.